What is erythromycin?

-In addition, it is available as a topical preparation for acne (Eryacne gel, Stiemycin solution).
-A non-antibiotic product such as benzoyl peroxide or a topical retinoid should also be applied, to reduce antibiotic resistance.
+It is also available as a topical preparation for acne.
+To reduce antibiotic resistance, a non-antibiotic compound such as benzoyl peroxide or a topical retinoid should be applied when using topical erythromycin.

 Side effects of erythromycin

 Erythromycin is generally well tolerated.
-It is thought that it can be used safely in pregnancy and during breast feeding.
+When essential, erythromycin can be used in pregnancy and during breast feeding.